dipeshpp/API-Management-Gateway/README.md

 RUNNING:

-The source code can be executed directly and doesn't require any command-line parameters.
+The project can be imported into Eclipse and the source code can be compiled & executed without any command-line parameters.
 ProxyServer.java contains the main function.
 The HTTP server runs on port 8080 by default.
 This can be changed in the Constants class.
 The Wikipedia endpoint is preconfigured as a constant.